 I'm not only giving you permission to have dessert first—I'm telling you that you need to if you want to make every sale.

 The best part of a deal to a salesperson is not the actual order.

 Sometimes it's a real pain running credit cards, filling out paperwork, working out payment plans, reviewing the billing policy, the terms and conditions, the extended warranty, the shipping dates, etc, etc, etc.

 That's why car dealers have people for that.
 It's why real estate professionals have transaction coordinators and closers, etc.

-But before they'll say they'll take it, first you need to get them to say what they need to see first in order to be confident in saying "I'll take it."
+But in order to get them to say they'll take it you need to get them to say what they need to see first in order to be confident in saying "I'll take it."

 Good luck with that.

 Professional salespeople close first then present.
 (But even the presentation isn't what you think it is and it certainly isn't what your prospect thinks it will be.
 In order to prove you're different from all the other dirtbag sales snakes out there you gotta act different.
 Including how you present.)